-4.1 Assessing the Quality of Flux Chamber Measurements
+4.1 Assessing the quality of flux chamber measurements

-280 The application of flux chambers may lead to biases in the ecosystem fluxes themselves (Kutzbach et al., 2007).
+The application of flux chambers may lead to biases in the ecosystem fluxes themselves (Kutzbach et al., 2007).
 Installing collars in the ground before starting the experiment, while necessary to prevent leaking of air, can disturb the soil and plant roots.
 At Pleistocene Park, we had to cut a shallow slit in the ground to be able to tightly fit in collars.
-In a long term study
+In a long-term study assessing both chamber and eddy-covariance fluxes conducted in the Alaskan tundra, disturbing roots and soil when the chamber was set up was shown to have a depressing effect on both R{eco} and, to a stronger extent, GPP.
+The chamber fluxes only caught up with the eddy-covariance fluxes a few years after installing the chambers,